JosephFlumenDataAnalytics/DataAnalyticsProjects/README.md

 <img width="1920" height="1080" alt="PollutantsStateBar" src="https://github.com/user-attachments/assets/74ef48a6-8208-4bd5-8ca4-c126f0930835" />

-# Respiratory Disease as Cause of Death Rate by Ammonium Levels Analysis
+# Data Analysis Project 2) Respiratory Disease as Cause of Death Rate by Ammonium Levels Analysis
 **Introduction to Respiratory Problem:**

 This dashboard is designed to introduce users to two trends: First, there is a significant discrepancy in respiratory disease death rates based on state location.
 Second, Ammonium levels in the environment have significantly increased over the last 50 years.